hackclub/blot/docs/GET_A_BLOT.md

   - It should fit within the workarea.
 - Your artwork must be original.
   - You can't just copy an existing piece of art and mess with the numbers.
-  - That being said you can take inspiration from other art and remix a few pieces together.
+  - That being said, you can take inspiration from other art and remix a few pieces together.

 I reccomend trying to create a [figurative](https://en.wikipedia.org/wiki/Figurative_art) piece, which depicts a real life thing.
-A key to being successful is beign intentional with what you make.
+A key to being successful is being intentional with what you make.
 Sketch something out and have it in mind before you program it.

 Here are some examples of some **acceptable pieces**: